 Appropriations are recognised on receipt.
-Appropriation pursuant to the Appropriation Act consist of \$40.1 million (2022: \$53.4 million) for net operational funding and \$20.1 million (2022: \$37.1 million) for net capital projects.
+Appropriation pursuant to the Appropriation Act consist of \$63.5 million (2023: \$40.1 million) for net operational funding and \$75.2 million (2023: \$20.1 million) for net capital projects.
 This appropriation comprises money issued and applied to the Office as per Schedule 1 of the Act.
 Money appropriated for the Office's purposes which was issued to special deposit accounts or deposit accounts of other public authorities is not reflected here.

-The original amount appropriated to the Office under the annual Appropriation Act was \$104 million.
-The decrease in the appropriation amount was due to approved carryovers and other budget adjustments.
+The original amount appropriated to the Office under the annual Appropriation Act was \$139.5 million (2023: \$104 million).

 No additional funds were received from the Treasurer via the Governor's Appropriation Fund.
-In 2022, money appropriated from the Governor's Appropriation Fund related entirely to operational funding.